 Menstrual Changes

-But sometimes, some changes are unexpected and may indicate a health problem.
-Periods may become irregular, occurring either more or less frequently than usual, and are sometimes skipped entirely.
+But sometimes, menstrual changes are unexpected and may indicate a health problem.
+Periods may become irregular, occurring either more or less frequently than usual, and are sometimes missed entirely.
 Or the menstrual flow changes, with either heavier or lighter bleeding during some periods.
 The amount of bleeding may not be consistent from one period to another.
-Some people who are not pregnant (or going through perimenopause or menopause) may have no period for a number of months, a condition known as amenorrhea.
-Others find that their premenstrual symptoms become more difficult than they were previously.

 What is the impact of HIV?

-Studies report no significant differences in the rates of excessive menstrual pain (also called dysmenorrhea), the development of perimenopausal symptoms or the development of early menopause.
-However, some studies have shown an increased likelihood of missed periods (amenorrhea) and delayed periods (oligomenorrhea) in women whose HIV disease has advanced because they are not on antiretroviral therapy.
-In particular, one large study found that cisgender women with CD4 counts below 200 were about 50 percent more likely to have irregular cycles with 90 days or more between periods.
+HIV may have less impact on menstruation than originally thought.
+Studies report no significant differences between HIV-positive and HIV-negative cis women in excessive menstrual pain (also called dysmenorrhea), the development of perimenopausal symptoms or the development of early menopause.
+However, there may be an increased likelihood of missed periods (amenorrhea) and delayed periods (oligomenorrhea) in people with advanced HIV who are not on antiretroviral therapy.

 Figuring out the cause

-Reporting any menstrual changes to your doctor is very important since these changes can indicate health problems related to the reproductive organs, including cervical dysplasia (early changes in cervical cells that can lead to cervical cancer), pelvic inflammatory disease or endometrial conditions.
-Of course, menstrual changes can also indicate pregnancy.
-During pregnancy, unexpected bleeding could indicate miscarriage.
+Reporting any menstrual changes to your healthcare provider is very important since these changes can indicate health problems related to the reproductive organs, including cervical dysplasia (early changes in cervical cells that can lead to cervical cancer), pelvic inflammatory disease or endometrial conditions.

 Menstrual irregularities can occur as a result of various sexually transmitted infections or almost any serious infection, HIV-related or otherwise.
-Some people with HIV develop low levels of platelets (thrombocytopenia), which can contribute to heavier than normal menstrual bleeding.
+Some people living with HIV develop low levels of platelets (thrombocytopenia), which can contribute to heavier than normal menstrual bleeding.

-Many medications can cause menstrual changes, including various anticoagulants (blood thinners), narcotic pain medications, methadone/heroin, corticosteroids and others.
-Some of the early protease inhibitors (high-dose ritonavir (Norvir), saquinavir (Invirase) and indinavir (Crixivan)) have also been associated with increased menstrual bleeding.
+Some of the early protease inhibitors (such as high-dose ritonavir (Norvir), saquinavir (Invirase) and indinavir (Crixivan)) have also been associated with increased menstrual bleeding, Protease inhibitors used today – atazanavir (Reyataz), darunavir (Prezista and in Prexcobix) and low-dose ritonavir (Norvir) — are not associated with this problem.
 Because Aspirin can thin the blood, making it less likely to clot, long-term use of high doses of Aspirin can contribute to longer, heavier periods.
 Some herbal supplements can copy or mimic the effects of estrogen and taking these can also result in menstrual irregularities.

 Hormonal therapies